trim21/webpack-userscript-template/readme.md

 # This is a project help you build userscript with webpack

-Just copy this git repo to your repo then edit [config/metadata.js](config/metadata.js)
+Just use this git repo as a template.

 ## dev